direktiv/direktiv.github.io/docs/spec/workflow-yaml/validate.md

 ## ValidateStateDefinition

-Since workflows receive external input it may be necessary to check that instance data is valid.
+Since flows receive external input it may be necessary to check that instance data is valid.
 The `validate` state exists for this purpose.
 If this state is the first state in the flow the UI will generate a input form based on the specification.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |